HenrikJoreteg/sinks/README.md

 ## Change log

+- `3.0.3`: Fixed bug where `getChanges` not handle objects with integer keys correctly.
 - `3.0.2`: Fix bad prepublish script.
 - `3.0.1`: Removing unnecessary conditional check.
 - `3.0.0`: `getChanges` now returns individual key path updates, this is important for simultaneous changes of nested objects.
 Technically, this should not be a breaking change unless you manually modify or somehow deal with the changes object.
 But since it changes the shape of something returned by public API I decided to bump the major version.